comp-physics/roseNNa/README.md

 3. **Preprocess the model**

     `fLibrary/` holds the library files that recreate and run inference on the model.
-Run `python3 modelParserONNX.py -f path/to/model/structure -w path/to/weights/file` to reconstruct the model.
+Run `python modelParserONNX.py -f path/to/model/structure -w path/to/weights/file` to reconstruct the model.

 4. **Compiling the library**